-These past few years I kept thinking I was on-track, I show up every single morning for a few hours, including on teaching days.
-Working with what I learned in the MFA Program with the finest teachers, and working on three books with the best editor.
-Plus essays, and op eds.
-And still I get in my own way.
-Still I cannot stop trying to control the draft.
+These past few years I kept thinking I was on-track, I show up at my desk every single morning.
+Still, I get in my own way.
 Perhaps I’ve lost another year doing this.
 I know it’s learning, and you can’t just pole-vault over the crappy first drafts.
 Still.
 I am so frustrated with myself for being afraid.
 I am terrified to make a big leap; I don’t actually know how.
-I push myself, but I haven’t actually thrown myself off the cliff, I just stand on the edge.
+I push myself, but I haven’t thrown myself off the cliff.

 My wise friend and brilliant reader said, “Maybe when it’s all down you will feel the freedom to go back in and tell the real story, in that [adult] voice, instead of the chronicle.”

 A few weeks ago my horoscope said something about taking my rightful place.
 That went right in.
 You can interpret a horoscope any way you like.
-I took it to mean it was high-time I took my rightful place as an adult.
-This feels right for the memoir, too.
+I took it to mean it was high-time I took my rightful place as LIZARD GIRL, which is what my memoir is really about.